perkexchange/github-action/README.md

 ## Usage

-Store your Perk.Exchange **API Token** and **Campaign reference** in repository secrets.
+Store your Perk.Exchange **Campaign secret** in a repository secret.
 Use the example workflow below as a base and modify to suit your needs.
 You can also refer to this repository's workflow.

 ### Example workflow